klavinslab/aquaverse/docs/protocol_developer/style_guide.md

 * If there is something you need to come back to later, or fix upon getting updated information, you can make a comment starting with #TODO

 ### Comments to Remove

-* Leaving in commented code can make protocols difficult to read/edit.
+* Leaving in commented code makes protocols difficult to read/edit.
 * If you are removing text, don't just comment it out.
 If you think someone might want to use it again, you can make a note at the top of the protocol with the version number from which you removed it.
 We keep records of all versions in our database.
 * If you are starting a new protocol, please delete the boilerplate at the top (the text that starts with "This is a default...")
 * If you made comments to help yourself while writing (e.g., marking which 'end' goes with what), please remove those as well.